dgraph-io/graphoverflow/README.md

 **NOTE: The repository is no longer being actively maintained by the Dgraph team.
 If something is broken, we'd happily accept a pull request from you, but won't fix anything ourselves.**

-**UPDATE: This project is properly updated to work with version 1.0.14 of Dgraph.
-It's working as expected on MacOS and Linux.
+**UPDATE: This project is properly updated to work with version 20.xx.x of Dgraph.
+It's working as expected on macOS and Linux.
 There are some problems running the project on Windows, that can be solved by starting JS server and JS client separately.
 See "syntax_changed.md" for detailed instructions**

 [Live](https://graphoverflow.dgraph.io)